 As consumers are getting smarter they also are getting a little lazy.
 The ease of buying anything from groceries to makeup online has seen quite a surge.
 Consumers are protective of their time and many would much rather watch a video than read an article or a blog.
 If you have made it this far in the blog, you may want to consider introducing video to your online media strategy.
 There are many platforms that utilize video from Mobile Conquesting, Facebook and behavioral targeting and more.

 Another strategy to consider is Moble Conquesting.
 Because of how much consumers are using their phones for EVERYTHING these days, there is so much data to be had as well as the benefit to market to them on their mobile device.
 A recent study showed showed that 82% of smartphone users consult their phones on purchases they are about to make in-store.

 While consumer behavior is evolving Mobile Conquesting is a great way to get in front of consumers who show current behavioral interest for your product or service.
 Plus, there are more reporting metrics available for Mobile Conquesting than most digital products.
 We can report on how consumers are engaging with these ads as well as if they visit your business.

 Don’t be behind the times.
+If you need help with digital marketing in Sonoma County, we are just the team to do it.
+Contact us and let’s get talking.
 Move with the times and maximize your reach and frequency with digital in 2019.

 Click on the different category headings to find out more.
 You can also change some of your preferences.
 Note that blocking some types of cookies may impact your experience on our websites and the services we are able to offer.